 Just when you thought things from the 1950s couldn’t get any stranger, you realize that some automakers actually put fins on their pickup trucks.
 The 1957 Dodge Sweptline Truck is an example of this unique tail fin application.
 In reality, the truck is attractive and extremely rare, with a rear-end that really is one-of-a-kind.

-Everyone has their opinion about what a proper fin was supposed to look like.
-Desoto was no different.
-And in fact, I like this ass the best.
-These fins have three lights in them.
-And, in my humble, but accurate opinion, if you have a car with fins it should look like it is lifting off.
-Right?
-Make it look like the tail lights belong on a jet.
+Everyone has their opinion about what a proper tail fin is supposed to look like.
+DeSoto was no different and opted to create a unique tail fin with three tail lights in the fin.
+After all, if you have a car with fins it should look like it is lifting off, right?
+The Firedome certainly captures that energy with tail lights that look like they belong on a jet.

 1958 Dodge Custom Royal

 What’s better than having one set of fins?
 Well, having two sets of fins, of course!
-In an attempt to take it to the next level, Packard strategically placed a set of fins, on top of a set of fins.
+In an attempt to take it to the next level, Packard strategically placed a set of fins on top of a set of fins.
 Who wouldn’t want fins on fins?
-Or one of these hardtop convertible 50s cars?
-Unfortunately, the Packard car company was merged with Studebaker and didn’t survive into the next decade.
+Or one of these hardtop convertible ’50s cars?
+Unfortunately, you might have a hard time finding one as the Packard car company was merged with Studebaker and didn’t survive into the next decade.

 1954 Buick Skylark

-The 1954 Skylark had one foot, er wheel, in the rounded bodies of yesteryear, and one in the future of what was to come.
-The Buick’s fins weren’t overdone, however they don’t seem to fit in with the rest of the car, either.
-There’s no denying that this one of the coolest luxury cars of the post World War automotive industry.
+The 1954 Buick Skylark had one foot, er wheel, in the rounded bodies of yesteryear, and one foot in the future.
+The Buick’s fins weren’t overdone, although they didn’t exactly seem to fit with the rest of the car, either.
+Though the Skylark was a bit odd, it still wins as one of the coolest luxury cars of the post-World War automotive industry.

-By the end of the decade, some auto manufacturers felt a need to stand out from the masses.
+By the end of the decade, some auto manufacturers felt the need to stand out from the masses.
 Chevrolet decided that, in order to do just that, it needed to take a different direction with the fins on the Impala.
-So, instead of the straight, pointed fins of yesteryear, the Impala saw voluptuous fins that invoked drama and excitement, which went on to become one of the most recognizable cars in the 1950s.
+So, instead of the straight, pointed fins of yesteryear, the Impala got dramatic, swooping fins and quickly become one of the most recognizable cars in the 1950s.